ThePiHut/pir-camera-case/README.md

 **Adjust PIR sensitivity**

-PIR modules are usually set to half sensitivity out of the bag via the right hand knob seen in the image below:
+PIR modules are usually set to half sensitivity out of the bag via the right-hand dial seen in the image below:

 ![Raspi-Config](.jpg)